Nancy Gates: Early life

 Gates was born to Mr. and Mrs. Virgil Gates, in Dallas, Texas.
 She grew up in nearby Denton, and was described as "a child wonder."
 A 1932 newspaper article about an Easter program at Robert E. Lee School noted, "Nancy Gates, presenting a soft-shoe number, will open the style show."
 That same year, she had a part in the Denton Kiddie Revue.

-In 1935, she appeared in the production "A Kiss for Cinderella," which starred Brenda Marshall and a minstrel show that included Ann Sheridan, both of whom were from Denton.
+In 1935, she appeared in the production A Kiss for Cinderella, which starred Brenda Marshall, and a minstrel show that included Ann Sheridan, both of whom were from Denton.
 She was in show business before she finished high school, having her own radio program on WFAA in Dallas for two years while she was a student at Denton High School, from which she graduated.
 Musically oriented, Gates was featured as a singer in a 1942 concert by the North Texas State Teachers College stage band.

 Gates attended the University of Oklahoma for one year before getting married.

 Career

 Film

 Gates entered acting at a young age, receiving a contract with RKO at the age of 15, which required court approval because of her status as a minor.
 Orson Welles screen-tested her for a role in the 1942 film The Magnificent Ambersons.
 Although she did not get the role, which went to Anne Baxter, the test paved the way for her future entry into film.
 That same year she had her first credited role, in The Great Gildersleeve.
 In 1943 she went on contract with RKO, her first film with them being Hitler's Children that same year.
 She began receiving roles in mostly B-movies, many of which were westerns or sci-fi, eventually receiving lead roles as the heroine.
-In 1948 she starred opposite Eddie Dean in Check Your Guns, and in 1949 she played alongside Jim Bannon, Marin Sais, and Emmett Lynn in one installment of the Red Ryder film series, titled Roll, Thunder, Roll.
-She would star in several other films over the next ten years, especially in westerns like Comanche Station (1959), and in support roles, most notably in two Frank Sinatra films, Some Came Running and Suddenly.
+In 1948 she starred opposite Eddie Dean in Check Your Guns, and in 1949 she played alongside Jim Bannon, Marin Sais, and Emmett Lynn in one installment of the Red Ryder film series, titled Roll, Thunder, Roll!.
+She would star in several other films over the next ten years, especially in westerns such as Comanche Station (1959), and in support roles, most notably in two Frank Sinatra films, Some Came Running and Suddenly.

 In total Gates starred or co-starred in 34 films and serials.
 She retired from acting in 1969.